-Wallisdean Junior School Admission Policy 2020-21
+Wallisdean Infant School Admission Policy 2022-2023

-This policy will be used during 2019/20 for allocating places in the main admission round for entry to Year 3 in September 2020.
-It will also apply to in-year admissions during 2020/21.
+This policy will be used during 2021/2022 for allocating places in the main admission round for entry to Year R in September 2022.
+It will also apply to in-year admissions during 2022/23.
+It does not apply to those being admitted to nursery provision.

-Hampshire County Council is the admission authority for all community and voluntary controlled schools.
+Hampshire County Council is the admission authority for Wallisdean Infant School.
 The admission arrangements are determined by the County Council, after statutory consultations.